nnellans/terraform-guide/README.md

 ```
 - When defining a Variable, all parameters are optional
   - If `type` is omitted, then the default is `any`
+  - If `sensitive` is omitted, then the default is `false`
+  - If `nullable` is omitted, then the default is `true`
 - `type` can be a combination of different options:  `list(number)`
+- `sensitive = true` prevents showing the value in any `plan` or `apply` commands
+- `nullable = false` ensures the value can never be set to `null`
+- `validation` blocks
+  - You can have multiple `validation` blocks pers variable
+  - `condition` is any condition that resolves to true or false.
+You can only test against this particular variable and nothing else
+  - `error_message` is a message that is displayed if the condition is false

 ### How to set values for your Variables:
 1. You can set a `default` value inside the Variable definition